aleklisi/PerformanceComparison/README.md

 # Performance Comparison

-This is a tutorial project which is demonstrating how to compare:
+This is a project tutorial, aiming to demonstrate how to compare:
- - the performance of load tests,
+- the performance of load tests
- - two implementations,
+- two different implementations of the same algorithm
- - two runs of the same tests.
+- two runs of the same tests

 ## The story

-The story is that there are 2 implementations of scrum sha_, one in Erlang and one in C.
+The effort started with two different implementations of the SCRAM algorithm, one in Erlang and one in C.
-Random binaries were generated and hashed 100 times for the C implementation, and 2 runs for 100 runs of Erlang implementation.
+Random salts and passwords were generated and given to SCRAM, one run of a hundred passes for the C implementation, and 2 runs of a hundred passes for the Erlang one.
-What I want to know is whether the 3 runs are significantly different or relatively the same.
+What we want is to first compare the two different implementations, therefore needing runs of each, and then we want to analyse the predictability of the Erlang one, hence having two different runs of the same implementation.

 ## Loading the data

-The example data (from the actual runs) is in the `/data`.
+The example data (from the actual runs) is in the `data/` directory.
-These are the execution times in microseconds. separated by `\n` new line chars.
+These are the execution times in microseconds, separated by `\n` new line chars.

 To load the data and group it into data frames see `load_data.R`.

 ## Basic summary

 To display the basic summary run `basic_data_summary.R`.
-It displays a number of samples, mean, and standard divination for each of the types of test runs.
+It displays a number of samples, mean, and standard deviation for each type of test ran.

 ## Basic plots

 To see how the data is distributed run `simple_plots.R`.
 It contains histograms and box plots examples.

 ## Statistical tests